czctus/czctus/README.md

 # hello! 👋
-i'm czctus (pronounced "c-z-c-tus")! i've been programming since 2020. i use a few programming languages:
+i'm czctus! i've been programming since 2020. typically i don't upload public projects, but the ones i do will be visible here.

+i use a few programming languages:
 ### javascript (node.js specifically)
 experience: 2 years (mid-level developer)